-We offer blower door energy audits for homes and businesses.
+We offer blower door and thermography energy audits for homes and businesses.

 A blower door audit can identify any areas of your structure that may be letting in outside air and letting your heated or air conditioned air escape.
 Here you can find out a bit more about it.